oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * `req_ip` The IP address of the requester.
 This MAY be the end-user or a process that initiated the Transaction.
 * `authn` The authentication method used to identify the requester.
 Its value is a string that uniquely identifies the method used.
-* `req_wl` The requesting workload.
-A string that uniquely identifies the computational entity that requested the Txn-Token.
-This entity MUST be within the Trust Domain of the Txn-Token.

 The following is a non-normative example of an `rctx` claim initiated by an external call: